the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 CI has a number of key benefits:

-- Helps bugs to be found early, minimizing their damage and making them easier to fix
+- Helps the team to find bugs early, minimizing their damage and making them easier to fix
-- Keeps project contributors up to date with each other's work so they can benefit from it as soon as possible
+- Keeps project contributors up to date with each other's work so they can benefit from it as soon as possible, and adapt to any changes
 - Encourages users to write tests
 - Automates running of tests
 - Ensures tests are run frequently